pumposh/parkbeat/src/server/README.md

 const operationLogger = logger.group(
   'operation_id',
   'Operation Title',
-  true // collapsed by default
+  true,  // collapsed by default in UI false  // not collapsed when logging to console
 );

 operationLogger.info('Starting operation');